 Let’s assume you’ve been in business for a long time.
 Let’s assume that is because your company is reasonably profitable and it is supporting at least a comfortable lifestyle for you and your family.
-If that is the case in Victoria, where it costs a lot to live a comfortable life, you have a very valuable asset in your business that is likely worth hundreds of thousands of dollars, if not millions.
+If that is the case in BC, where it costs a lot to live a comfortable life, you have a very valuable asset in your business that is likely worth hundreds of thousands of dollars, if not millions.
 It is not unlike the value you have in your home.

 And of course you insure your home.
 How is that purchase decision made?
 Do you look around your house and see, “Gee, there are a stack of papers there that are close to the baseboard heater.
 I better get fire insurance.”
 Not likely.
 Instead, you just understand there are unknown and inconceivable risks that are very small, but that would have a massive impact on your life.
 You insure yourself against those risks, even though they are not large or tangible.
 It is common sense and common practice.

 When we first explore the average, successful small business or organization, management is usually either currently feeling the pain of IT risks that have materialized into painful costs or they feel that their “systems generally run pretty well.
 Why do we need you when you cost more than my current IT tech?”
 Most of those organizations that are “running well” are the equivalent of your house when it is in the state of NOT being on fire.

 Actually, most have the equivalent of those stacks of papers next to the heaters (some have gas and matches stacked up around the heater too).
 In fact, it is rare that we can’t find a significant ticking time bomb.
 The most common example is a company’s backup.
 Sometimes backups aren’t optimal, which pose a small risk, but sometimes it isn’t even functioning.
 Even if it is, will it continue to?
 How will you not when it stops working?